Party Operation

 Nomination Convention(s)

-The Nomination Convention(s) may take place at any regular monthly Liberty Union meeting during an election year.
+The Nomination Convention(s) may take place at any regular monthly Green Mountain Peace & Justice Party meeting during an election year.
 Town and county committees are encouraged to nominate candidates independently and to bring nominations to the State Committee.
 Minor Parties are not entitled to participate in the statewide primary.
 Therefore the nomination process occurs within the party and candidates are decided by majority vote of those in attendance at the meeting.
 The party platform is not open for discussion at this time.

-When the Liberty Union Party regains Major Party status, the party will nominate candidates in accordance with the rules for Major Parties and participate in the statewide primary election.
+When the Green Mountain Peace & Justice Party regains Major Party status, the party will nominate candidates in accordance with the rules for Major Parties and participate in the statewide primary election.

 The party as a whole will determine which time period applies at any given monthly meeting.